gvwilson/thirdbit/src/fiction/santas/index.md

 but then the train began to roll forward, slowly at first and then faster.

-He grabbed a bar overhead to steady himself as the santa waved once again.
+He grabbed a bar overhead to steady himself as Shady Ann waved one last time.
 Faster and faster they went,
 out of the workshop and into the tunnel.
 The train's headlamp came on as it raced along the tracks.